A child support order must include health care coverage. Parents can:

 - Give the court a written agreement that says their child will get health care coverage some other way.
 For example, a grandparent might provide health care coverage.

-The judge can only order the parent who pays child support to provide health care coverage.
+The judge can order either parent to provide health care coverage.

-The judge can only order a parent to provide health care coverage if:
+The judge can only order you to pay for private health insurance if:

 What is "undue hardship"?